 }

 - Rerun the app and press Take Photo.
-You will see a toast presented on the screen and a message in the logs.
+We should see a toast presented on the screen and a message in the logs.

 View the photo

-If you are looking for a simple camera app, you are done.
+If we are just looking for a simple camera app to take photos, we are done.
 It's really that simple!
-If you are looking to implement an image analyzer, read on!
+If we are looking to implement an image analyzer, read on!

-A great way to make your camera app more interesting is using the ImageAnalysis
+A great way to make our camera app more interesting is using the ImageAnalysis

 feature.
-It allows you to define a custom class that implements the ImageAnalysis.Analyzer
+It allows us to define a custom class that implements the ImageAnalysis.Analyzer

 - Add this analyzer in as an inner class in